 Partner Colorado, a credit union in Arvada (near Denver), provides checking accounts expressly for the marijuana industry.
 In just three years it has established itself as the marijuana industry’s biggest banker, with clients depositing $931M in 2017.

-Beyond the initiatives of smaller banks, numerous new cryptocurrencies are popping up in order to fill the gap that traditional banking methods are creating.
+Beyond the initiatives of smaller banks, numerous new cryptocurrencies are popping up in order to fill the gaps that current cannabis-related restrictions on traditional banking have created.